windler/zsh-phpunit-docker/Readme.md

 This plugin comes with autocompletion for running containers, commands and phpunit groups.

 ## Installation
-In order to install you need `Docker` an `oh-my-zsh`.
+In order to install you need `Docker` and `oh-my-zsh`.
 Then you can install the plugin doing the following:

 ```